computerrock/javascript-team-toolbox/development-environment-setup-manual.md

-# Development Environment Setup Guide
+# Development Environment Setup Manual

 Please read this guide carefully and try to set your development environment accordingly.
 All members of team should have their environments set as similarly as possible.